Rádio Moçambique: Since 1975

 The current corporation was created on 2 October 1975, according to Decree-Lae nº 16/75, as a state organism, replacing the previous Rádio Clube de Moçambique.
 The name RM also gave way for a backronym slogan, "From Rovuma to Maputo" (Do Rovuma ao Maputo), emphasizing its national coverage.

 One of its most iconic personalities in the early years of independence was Ernesto Edgar de Santana Afonso, alias Tio Turutão, who was responsible for children's programming on the radio network in the 1970s and 1980s, as well as the radio theatre series Unahiti - O Guerreiro and children's music, including the famous Bons Sonhos program, which was later aired on Televisão de Moçambique and was recently restored.

 For nearly nineteen years, Rádio Moçambique operated as a state company, the status changed on 16 June 1994 to a public company.

 On 2 October 1999, the English language station Maputo Corridor launched, followed by RM Desporto in 2003.

 Beginning in June 2022, the main station was added to ZAP channel 603.

 Services

 Rádio Moçambique is a public company with stations in all provinces.
-The main national station is Antena Nacional, entirely in Potuguese, while the provincial stations air programs in nineteen Bantu languages.
+The main national station is Antena Nacional, entirely in Portuguese, while the provincial stations air programs in nineteen Bantu languages.

 In Maputo, Rádio Moçambique also operates Rádio Cidade, an FM station geared towards entertainment, RM Desporto and the English service Maputo Corridor Radio.